casique/front-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.

 The project has two components: the data search ("/busqueda") and the data dashboard ("/resumen").
 The DataBase is located in the Json file ("/src/assets/db.json").
+With this file is possible to create more test cases for more people in the database.
+The list of countries is consumed from the link `https://restcountries.com/v3.1/all`.
+This list is consumed by the service ("/src/app/services/lista.services.ts").
+After filtering and setting the list in an array, it is sorted alphabetically to have a list perfectly ordered to find the country easily.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding